ckpdr/cookpad-hiring-primer-search/PROCESS.md

 been pre-arranged with you.
 The repo will contain the instructions with the problem's description and (possibly) some code examples.

-You should work on the exercise for up to 3 hours.
+You should work on the exercise for around 2 hours and certainly not more than 3 hours.

 ## Guidance

-- **Prioritise demonstrating an overall solution**, rather than devoting too much time to fixing little problems at runtime.
-Bear in mind that to provide a comprehensive solution to the exercise might take longer than the allotted time.
-In our evaluation, we are not focused on the code running correctly.
-We are more interested to see an end to end solution/scaffold focusing in aspects like code design, flexibility, extensibility, maintainability, etc.
+- **Prioritise demonstrating big wins**, rather than devoting too much time to fixing little problems.
+Bear in mind that to provide a fully comprehensive solution to the exercise might take longer than the allotted time.
+In our evaluation, we are not focused on the code running 100% correctly.
+We are more interested to see an end to end solution/scaffold focusing on aspects that demonstrate your experience, knowledge, creativity, etc.
 - **Treat the codebase as your own**.
 Do not feel constrained in parts of the repository you can edit.
   You are welcome to make any changes to the code (or tooling or anything else) that you see is a priority.
+Watch out, though, for functions marked as **"try not to change this"**.
+These may be fundamental to the way the exercise works!
 - **Note any proposed improvements in `IMPROVEMENTS.md`**.
 You might identify ways in which your solution, and/or the codebase in general, can be improved, but not have the time to implement those changes.
 There will be an empty `IMPROVEMENTS.md` file in the exercise repository in which you can highlight any such